Arthur J. Reynolds Director

 Participants in the Chicago Study.
 We want to hear from you.

-We are now conducting an adult interview of those who attended the Child-Parent Centers in 1985-86 or another Chicago early childhood program.
+We are now conducting an health exam of those who currently live in Chicago area and attended the Child-Parent Centers in 1985-86 or another Chicago early childhood program.

 Thanks to all who have participated!
 We hope to talk to those of you who have not completed the survey before we wrap up the interview project the end of this month.

 This morning (3/22/2016) our CLS team celebrated 800 completed surveys!!
 We could not enjoy this delicious cake without all of our wonderful participants like YOU.
 We are truly thankful for your participation and willingness to help us improve schools and the lives of children and families today!

 771 completed surveys so far (2/2/2016)!
 Thanks to all our participants....we look forward to talking to your classmates in the coming months!

 For questions, write to us at email@example.com or call us at 1-866-872-4270 (toll free) or 612-849-7897 (call/text).

 Midwest Expansion of the Child-Parent Center (CPC) Education Program, Preschool to Third Grade